Dragutin Kamber: World War II

 In the weeks following the NDH's establishment, after it was announced that Banja Luka would be turned into Croatia's new capital and that the Italian Prince Aimone would be declared King of Croatia, Kamber wrote a letter to Pavelić commending these as wise decisions.
 In May 1941, he was appointed as the Grand Prefect of Doboj.
 In this capacity, he was subordinated directly to Jure Francetić, the principal commissioner for Bosnia and Herzegovina.
 During this time, Kamber exercised total political control over Doboj and its surroundings.
 One of his first official acts was to establish a concentration camp.
 He subsequently oversaw the mass arrest and internment of Serbs, especially members of the intelligentsia, such as teachers and priests.
-Many of the victims were first brought for interrogation to Kamber's house and were subsequently killed in its cellar on his orders.
+Many of the victims were first brought for interrogation to Kamber's house and were subsequently killed on his orders in its basement.
 He also supervised the rollout of Ustaše race laws in the district, ordering that Jews were to wear yellow armbands and Serbs were to wear white ones.
 Recalling this period, Kamber later observed, "The degree of patriotism was measured according to the number of slaughtered Jews and Serbs."
 The historian Robert B. McCormick estimates that Kamber "sent hundreds of Serbs to their deaths."

 In a Novi list article dated 16 August 1941, Kamber argued that the Nazis were fighters for "political and social justice" and builders of the "foundation of a happy world for future generations".
 In the autumn of 1941, he was appointed as a parish priest in Sarajevo.
 He was later appointed as the chief military chaplain of Bosnia and Herzegovina.
 In an April 1942 article marking the first anniversary of the NDH's establishment, Kamber declared, "I will point out that we, Croatian Catholic priests, have in the overwhelming majority belonged to that group of people who have been preparing the coming of an independent Croatia."
 In April 1944, he wrote an essay titled Izbjegličko pitanje ("The Refugee Question"), in which he presented Muslim refugees arriving in Sarajevo as a grave threat "who had emerged from the lowest depths of cultural and moral standards" and argued for their removal.
 The Ustaše police reported that the essay had caused unease among Sarajevo's Muslim community and stirred up anxieties about the regime's long-term intentions towards the puppet state's Muslim population.

 From 1944, Kamber served as the pastor of the 1st Croatian Shock Division in Zagreb and director of the educational department of the Poglavnik's Bodyguard Corps (Poglavnikov tjelesni zdrug), Pavelić's praetorian guard.
 In early 1945, he was appointed as the chaplain of the Croatian Armed Forces and promoted to the rank of lieutenant colonel.